 - community agencies

-- government departments (for example, through Service Canada)
+- government departments agencies (for example, through Service Canada)

-- the private sector (services through self pay, insurance or extended health)
+- the private sector (services through insurance , employee and family assistance, or extended health or self-pay)

 - online resources

 - emotional support available virtually or by phone